GoogleContainerTools/google-container-tools-intellij/README.md

 Now the new run targets can be used to build the project and deploy it to Kubernetes or develop on Kubernetes cluster continuously.
 With continuous development, the plugin uses Skaffold to watch the sources and dependencies of your project for changes, so that on any change, Skaffold builds and deploys your application to a Kubernetes cluster.

 However, before we can deploy and develop, we need to make sure we have access to the image repository where the project image is about to be pushed.
 By default the project is configured to use [Google Container Registry](https://cloud.google.com/container-registry/) and a development project for the plugin which you probably don’t have access to.
-Once you have your repository set up ([Google Container Registry](https://cloud.google.com/container-registry/), [DockerHub](https://hub.docker.com/), private repository, etc.), you can edit run targets and specify it as a *default image repository* in run target settings:
+Once you have your repository set up ([Google Container Registry](https://cloud.google.com/container-registry/), [DockerHub](https://hub.docker.com/), private repository, etc.), you can edit the run targets and specify it as a *default image repository* in run target settings:

 ![specify your repository in run target settings](docs/images/default-image-repo-settings.png)

 *Note*: this step is not required when you work with your own Kubernetes manifests and Skaffold configuration where you specify a repository and an image name that are accessible to you.

-Now it is time to deploy the project to Kubernetes or develop on Kubernetes cluster from your IDE!
+Now it is time to deploy the project to Kubernetes or develop on a Kubernetes cluster from your IDE!
 Before we start, make sure [all required dependencies](https://github.com/GoogleContainerTools/google-container-tools-intellij#prerequisites-and-required-dependencies) are available on your machine.
 Click run action for `Develop on Kubernetes` to start development cycle on your Kubernetes cluster:

 <img src="docs/images/k8s-develop-run-icon.png" alt="run target click" width="400"/>